 C++ Static Field

-A field that is declared as static is called a static field.
-Unlike the instance field, which gets memory each time whenever we create an object, there is only one copy of the static field produced in the memory.
-It is shared with all the objects.
+A variable defined as static is known as a static field.
+In contrast to an instance field, which allocates memory each time an object is created, a static field has only a single instance stored in memory.
+This instance is shared among all objects.

 C++ Static Field Example